Traditions and Events

 Faculty will present the overview and the details, outline the expectations, and answer the questions of all parents and prospective parents entering a new program level or any parent interested in what lies ahead for their child.

 A presentation of poetry and music written and composed by Upper Elementary students.

-Clay class with Bonnie Sterns takes place one afternoon a week for 5 weeks at her local studio.
-Bonnie often integrates clay exploration with classroom studies, using pottery work to deepen children’s understanding of mammals, dinosaurs, Native American storytelling pieces, picture frames or wind chimes.
+Clay class with Bonnie Stearns takes place one afternoon a week for 5 weeks at her local studio.
+Bonnie often integrates clay exploration with classroom studies, using pottery work to deepen children’s understanding of mammals, dinosaurs, Native American storytelling pieces, picture frames, or wind chimes.

 The Parent Education Nights are designed to deepen a parents understanding of the Montessori Curriculum at all program levels.
-Whether it is Math, Language, Cultural or some other focus of the curriculum, parents are invited to attend an evening where they will be able to move from one program level to the next with lessons provided by the head teachers as their child would experience them.
+Whether it is Math, Language, Culture or some other focus of the curriculum, parents are able to visit different program levels to experience lessons provided by the head teachers.
 The evening culminates in a Q & A hosted by a panel of faculty from all programs.